aplauche/bulk-image-resize/README.md

 **v0.2.0**
 - Add a mode for no resizing, compression only
 - Add more verbose logging
-- Add tiff and webp to accepted input formats
+- Add more robust mime-type based file validation
+- minor UI enhancements

 ---
 **v0.1.1**